 - The size of modern “production-quality” operating systems has gotten to the point that few people have read the source code in entirely.
 Bugs like Heartbleed and the recent NTP vulns occur when the codebase becomes so large that manual code review is no longer possible (not to detract from automated bug-finding and the use of fuzzers).

-- Despite the earnest intentions of the GPL, because of its ‘viral’ nature (especially with GPL3), companies reinvent the wheel when it means avoiding GPL headaches.
+- Despite the earnest intentions of the GPL, because of its ‘viral’ nature (especially with GPL3), companies write their own alternatives to avoid GPL headaches.
 What a waste of human potential doing unnecessary re-writes.

-- I don’t want to start from scratch.
-The internet is littered with toy operating systems, and I’m not interested in an academic plaything.
+- I don’t want to create another toy.
+The internet is littered with toy operating systems (they might work, but are maintained by fewer than 20 people), and I’m not interested in an academic plaything.
 I want something I can do real work with, that I can reason about, and that won’t make me want to jab forks into my eyeballs.

 - I want to work with a system that has a rapid feedback loop.

 Time has passed, I’ve had the benefit of several years of looking at various projects, and more time to let my mind stew on the subject.